 - All-Around Performer: adidas Outdoor Terrex Swift R GTX

-How to choose the perfect pair of hiking shoes: A quick buyer’s guide
+How to choose the perfect men’s hiking shoe: Buyer’s guide

 Hiking shoes vary in size and function, but there are a couple basic components you need to be aware of when shopping for hiking shoes: